Counting curves with local tangency constraints: Curves with negative ends on skinny ellipsoids

 We saw above that each component of the limiting building has index $\ge -1$.
 Thus it follows from the above index considerations that we must have \begin{itemize} \item the top level in $M \setminus \io(E_\sk)$ is smooth and connected with one end for each matched component $C_1,\dots,C_c$; \item the matched components $C_i$ necessarily have zero energy and one positive end, and at least one must have more than one negative end, since otherwise they are all trivial cylinders by Lemma~\ref{lem:unique_cob_cyl}, which would violate the stability condition of the SFT compactness theorem. \end{itemize}

 It therefore remains to rule out the case that a matched component $C_i$ has more than one negative end.
 For this we will appeal to the relative adjunction formula and the aforementioned writhe estimates.
 Note that these tools cannot be directly applied to the matched component $C_i$, but it turns out that they can be applied to an approximation of $C_i$ and this suffices.
 Namely, suppose that $C_i$ has say positive end $\eta_m$ and negative ends $\eta_{m_1},\dots,\eta_{m_{k}}$ where we must have $\sum_{i=1}^{k} m_i = m$ since $\ind(C_i) = 0$.
 By hypothesis, the entire building is approximated by a sequence of somewhere injective curves in ${M \setminus \io(E_\sk)}$.
-Thus, if we cut such an approximating curve just above the neck (which we assume sufficiently long) then it is asymptotic to a braid around $\eta_m$, one component of its lower part $C_-$ is a curve portion with boundary that is a close approximation to the matched component $C_i$ and has well-defined writhes $\wr_\tau^+$ and $\wr_\tau^-$ at its top and bottom.\footnote {For a detailed write-up of an argument of this kind together with references that establish the required convergence properties, see \cite[\S3]{HuN} and in particular \cite[Lem.3.2]{HuN}.
-This refers to the writhe of the positive end of a curve that is cut just below the neck, but essentially the same analysis applies to the writhe of the negative end of a curve cut just above the neck.} Moreover, because we cut just above the neck, its top writhe $\wr_{\tau_\sp}^+(C_-)$ is given by the writhe of a curve with {\it negative} end on $\eta_m$, and hence Equation~\eqref{eq:w-} gives the lower bound
+Now cut such an approximating curve just above the neck (which we assume sufficiently long) in a region where the curve is asymptotic to a braid around $\eta_m$.
+Then one component $C_-$ of its lower part is a curve portion with boundary that is a close approximation to the matched component $C_i$, and has well-defined writhes $\wr_\tau^+$ and $\wr_\tau^-$ at its top and bottom.\footnote {For a detailed write-up of an argument of this kind together with references that establish the required exponential convergence properties, see \cite[\S3]{HuN} and in particular \cite[Lem.3.2]{HuN}.
+This refers to the writhe of the positive end of a curve that is cut just below the neck, but essentially the same analysis applies to the writhe of the negative end of a curve cut just above the neck.} Moreover, because we cut just {\it above} the neck, the top end of $C_-$ approximates a curve with {\it negative} end on $\eta_m$, so that its top writhe $\wr_{\tau_\sp}^+(C_-)$ has lower bound given by Equation~\eqref{eq:w-}.
+Thus

 where $\theta$ is the rotation angle of $\eta_m$ with respect to $\tau_\sp$ and so is arbitrarily small as in \eqref{eq:thetasp}.
 In fact, by the explanation following Equation~\eqref{eq:w-}, this inequality is sharp, i.e. we have